tldr-pages/tldr/pages/sunos/snoop.md

 `snoop -V -i {{filename}}`

-- Capture network packets that come from hostname and go to port 8000:
+- Capture network packets that come from a hostname and go to a given port:

 `snoop to port {{port}} from host {{hostname}}`